What42Pizza/LooF/Language Basics.md

 <br>

 ```
-#link ExampleFolder.ExampleFolder(...).ExampleFileName
+$link ExampleFolder.ExampleFolder... .ExampleFileName
 OR
-#link ExampleFolder.ExampleFolder(...).ExampleFileName as ExampleShortenedName
+$link ExampleFolder.ExampleFolder... .ExampleFileName as ExampleShortenedName
 ```

 <br>

 When linking a file, only have to write out the end of the file name.
-If you want to link ExampleFolder.ExampleFileName.LOOF, you can just write "#link e.LOOF".
+If you want to link ExampleFolder.ExampleFileName.LOOF, you can just write "$link e.LOOF".
 This example is obviously a bad idea, though, since you can only have one file that ends with "e.LOOF".
-It would be much better to write "#link ExampleFileName.LOOF" here.
+It would be much better to write "$link ExampleFileName.LOOF" here.
 If you try to link with a name that fits more than one file, the code will not compile.

 <br>
 <br>